-This gluten free tea loaf is a light fruit cake, traditionally served at tea time.
+This gluten free tea loaf is a light fruit loaf cake, traditionally served at tea time.
 The fruit is soaked in tea, which makes it moist and delicious.
-There's no added fat, so the cake is also dairy free, and relatively low in calories.
+There's no added fat, so gluten free fruit loaf cake is also dairy free, and relatively low in calories.
 But it's tasty and delicious, and perfect with an afternoon cuppa (or healthy iced tea in the summer!).

 What you'll love about this recipe

-- Gluten free and dairy free, but delicious enough to be enjoyed by all the family.
+- Gluten free and dairy free, this fruit loaf cake is delicious enough to be enjoyed by all the family.

 - Keeps well and easy to transport making it perfect for lunchbox treats.